A scalable DG solver for the electroneutral Nernst-Planck equations: Conclusion

 In this work, we propose a high-order Discontinuous Galerkin (DG) scheme and block preconditioners for the electroneutral Nernst-Planck equations.
 We choose a model formulation where the electroneutrality condition is substituted to obtain a charge conservation equation.
 In the DG scheme, this equation is treated as an elliptic equation for the electrical potential, whereas in the mass conservation equations, an upwind scheme is used for the combined advection-migration term.
 In numerical convergence tests, the scheme exhibits a $p+1$ order of convergence for the potential and a $p+\frac 12$ order of convergence for the concentrations.

-Both proposed block preconditioners use Algebraic Multigrid for the potential block whereas an Additive Schwarz method with ILU is used for the concentration blocks, by itself or as a smoother for a Geometric Multigrid method (GMG).
-While both methods exhibit decent strong scaling, the GMG-based approach appears less expensive, although its scaling is limited by the direct solver used for the coarse grid solution.
+\rme{For $p=1$,} both proposed block preconditioners use Algebraic Multigrid for the potential block whereas an Additive Schwarz method with ILU is used for the concentration blocks, by itself or as a smoother for a Geometric Multigrid method (GMG).
+While both methods exhibit decent strong scaling, the GMG-based approach is less expensive \rme{on the structured mesh}, although its scaling is limited by the direct solver used for the coarse grid solution. \rme{ For higher order, a $p$-multigrid method is used for the potential block, where Algebraic Multigrid is applied to the lower-order coarsened problem.
+The strong scaling is less than linear in the high-order case. }

 For future extensions, coupling this solver with fluid dynamics is of particular interest.
 The Stokes or incompressible Navier-Stokes equations are relevant for flow reactors as well as the pore-scale of porous electrode systems.
 On the larger length scale, Darcy flow is appropriate for porous electrodes, and its multiphase extension for gas-diffusion electrodes (GDE).